Assistant Director of Writing and Communication and Brittain Fellow

 - Writing and Communication Program

 Dr. Courtney Hoffman is a Marion L. Brittain Postdoctoral Fellow at the Georgia Institute of Technology, where she also serves as Assistant Director of the Writing and Communication Program.
 Her research focuses on the intersection of literary and writing studies, pedagogically focusing on social justice in writing courses and also concerned with eighteenth-century correspondence and culture.
-Her most recent work is “On the Shoulders of Giants: Natural Philosophy in First-Year Composition,” forthcoming in Writing STEAM: Composition, STEM, and a New Humanities (Routledge).
+Her most recent work in progress is “On the Shoulders of Giants: Natural Philosophy in First-Year Composition."
 Here she argues for 18th-century science texts can serve as models for transdisciplinary thinking in first year writing as a vehicle for multimodal communication.
-She is currently working on an essay advocating for designing first-year writing and technical communication classes around issues of social justice.
+She is currently collaborating with a colleague on a research-based poster design essay.

 - PhD University of Georgia 2017

 - MA Georgetown University 2012

 - MA University of North Carolina - Chapel Hill 2004

 - ENGL-1102: English Composition II